-- Product/Services - benefits/weaknesses
+Product/Services - benefits/weaknesses

-- Defining Success - what success looks like/how much should it cost
+Defining Success - what success looks like/how much should it cost

-- Communications - what's working/what's not/what’s missing
+Communications - what's working/what's not/what’s missing

-- Elevator Pitch – what you tell people your company does
+Elevator Pitch – what you tell people your company does

-- Identification – Who They Are
+Identification – Who They Are

-- Perceived Strengths & Weaknesses
+Perceived Strengths & Weaknesses

-- Who They Are: Demographics/Psychographics
+Who They Are: Demographics/Psychographics

-- Perceived Wants & Needs
+Perceived Wants & Needs

-- Media - how do customers find out about you
+Media - how do customers find out about you

 The surveys are followed-up by one-on-one interviews with different employees to corroborate or clear up our survey findings.

-Once that’s done, we schedule our proprietary Brand Enlightenment Workshop with key team members.
-During the workshop we compare and contrast your team’s answers with each other as well as consumer, competitive and secondary research.
-This helps us identify gaps in perception versus reality, company direction, priorities, etc. The net deliverable is consensus on a Brand Platform that will help you achieve realistic goals for the market you’re in with the budget you have.
+If consensus building is needed or preferred, a secondary option is to use our findings to guide our proprietary Brand Enlightenment Workshop.
+During the workshop we compare and contrast your team’s answers with each other and the insights from our consumer, competitive and company research.
+This will help identify where friction points exist among your internal team and use research to fill in gaps regarding perception versus reality, competitive threats, consumer/customer real wants and needs, company direction, marketing priorities, etc. The net deliverable is consensus on a Brand Platform that will help you achieve realistic goals for the market you’re in with the budget you have.